Tattoo (1981 film): Critical reception

-Cultural reception
+Cultural references

+Singer Siouxsie Sioux wrote the lyrics of the Siouxsie and the Banshees' song "Tattoo" in 1983 just after watching the film.

-In Episode 4 of Series 2 of the BBC sitcom The Royle Family, the film is discussed extensively.
+In episode 4 of series 2 of the BBC sitcom The Royle Family, the film is discussed extensively.
 The character Denise calls it "absolutely brilliant", and explains the plot to Barbara and Cheryl, who are both fascinated and horrified.
 Meanwhile, in the living room, Dave is explaining the film to Jim, who questions why the protagonist would want to cover up his victim's breasts rather than look at them.
 Upon learning that the title of the film is Tattoo, Jim references the Fantasy Island character Tattoo and his catchphrase.